Bryan De La Cruz Player Props: Marlins vs. Giants

-After batting .333 with a home run, four walks and seven RBI in his past 10 games, Bryan De La Cruz and the Miami Marlins face the San Francisco Giants (who will hand the ball to Alex Wood) at 6:40 PM ET on Tuesday.
+After going 1-for-4 in his last game, Bryan De La Cruz and the Miami Marlins take on the San Francisco Giants (who will start Alex Cobb) at 1:10 PM ET on Wednesday.

 Bryan De La Cruz Game Info & Props vs. the Giants